-Wester Ross is proud to be RSPCA freedom food certified.
+Wester Ross is proud to be RSPCA Assured.
 The RSPCA program is your guarantee that the welfare of our salmon meets the exacting criteria established by the RSPCA.

 We use no antibiotics, hormones, medicines or GMO ingredients in the rearing of our salmon.
 Our farms are medicine free.
 Salmon do need pigments for optimum immunity but we give nutritional supplements and naturally occurring Panaferd® pigments that are derived entirely from natural sources.
 Our custom designed feed contains approved organic ingredients to satisfy the instinct of the salmon to seek out quality nutrition.

 Our fish are hand reared and purposefully slowly grown, we don’t use unnatural management or artificial feeding regimes.
 Some salmon can reach market size 18 months after hatching but Wester Ross deliberately selects a diet and adopts a feeding practice to grow them significantly slower, reaching market size in 24 – 30 months.
 We slow grow our salmon this way, so that so they develop over time, producing the superior texture and taste for which Wester Ross is famous.

 Keeping our fish healthy is crucially important to us.
 Sea lice live on wild salmon, but nature is intelligent and there are groups of fish that have evolved to live off sea parasites.
 Natural parasite control occurs in the wild on account of these symbiotic relationships, and by the fact that sea lice can’t survive in the fresh water when salmon return to the rivers.
 Consequently, keeping sea farmed salmon healthy and lice free, in pens, and without medicines, needs innovative management.